OSGeo/gdal/gdal/doc/source/development/rfc/rfc45_virtualmem.rst

    /** Create a new virtual memory mapping derived from an other virtual memory
     *  mapping.
     *
-    * This may be usefull in case of creating mapping for pixel interleaved data.
+    * This may be useful in case of creating mapping for pixel interleaved data.
     *
     * The new mapping takes a reference on the base mapping.
     *